martin0258/university-research/thesis/thesis.md

 From the box plots (Figure 2), the following things are observed:

 -   D2 and D7 has much wider ranges of ratings than all the other dramas.
-This is also reflected from the standard deviation of ratings in Table 1.
+This is also reflected from the standard deviation of ratings in Table 2.
 It is likely that the wider the range of ratings, the more complex to predict ratings accurately.

 -   There is only 1 outlier in D4 (the 5<sup>th</sup> episode).

-<span id="_Ref409774398" class="anchor"><span id="_Toc409634137" class="anchor"><span id="_Ref409774385" class="anchor"></span></span></span>Table 1.
+<span id="_Ref411856652" class="anchor"><span id="_Toc411856541" class="anchor"></span></span>Table 2.
 Basic information about dramas

 |               | D1      | D2       | D3      | D4     | D5       | D6       | D7       | D8       |
 |---------------|---------|----------|---------|--------|----------|----------|----------|----------|